duesee/imap-codec/imap-types/README.md

-# Misuse-resistant IMAP Types
+# Misuse-resistant IMAP types

-This crate provides common types, i.e., `struct`s and `enum`s, to support [IMAP] implementations.
+This crate provides a complete set of well-designed types for the [IMAP] protocol.
-It tries to become the "standard library" for IMAP in Rust that can be used as a common basis for a diverse set of IMAP crates, such as parsers, serializers, clients, and servers.
+Notably, it does *not* provide parsers, nor serializers, but tries to become the IMAP "standard library" in Rust that is useful for a broad range of crates.

-If you are looking for a rock-solid IMAP "codec" implementation, i.e., parsers and serializers, that uses imap-types, see [imap-codec].
+If you are looking for a complete codec implementation, i.e., parsers, serializers, and network support, head over to [imap-codec].

 ## Features